aakashmaskara/AirSim-RL-Autonomous-Driving/README.md

 ## Business Understanding

 For AV research, simulation enables fast, safe iteration on sensing and control.
-We use AirSim’s Car mode to test how sensor choices (depth + velocity) and reward shaping influence driving behavior, aiming to reduce collisions and improve stable progress—insights that transfer to future sim-to-real studies.
+We use AirSim’s Car mode to test how sensor choices (depth + velocity) and reward shaping influence driving behavior, aiming to reduce collisions and improve stable progress, insights that transfer to future sim-to-real studies.

 ## Business Objectives